 - Cheerfully and enthusiastically renders any requested service to the school

 - Participates in some activity outside of school.
 For example, Girl Scouts, Boy Scouts, church groups, volunteer services for the elderly, poor, or disadvantaged

 - Mentors persons in the community or students at other schools

-- Performs at least 20 hours of service during the semester (or six months) prior to the selection date.
+- Performs at least 10 hours of service during the six months prior to the selection date.
 Upon induction into NHS, additional increments of at least ten hours of service are required for each semester until graduation.

 - Takes criticism willingly and accepts recommendations graciously

 - Cooperates by complying with school regulations

 - Demonstrates high standards of honesty and reliability

 - Shows courtesy, concern, and respect for others